KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 .. figure:: /_images/tutorials/quickstart/example_2_1.png
     :width: 80 %

-Okay so the program doesn't actaully DO anything yet other than just countdown from 10 to 0.
-A bit of a dissapointment, but we haven't written the rest of the program yet.
+Okay so the program doesn't actually DO anything yet other than just countdown from 10 to 0.
+A bit of a disappointment, but we haven't written the rest of the program yet.

 You'll note that what you've done is switch to the local volume (1) and then copy the program from the archive (0) to the local volume (1) and then run it from the local volume.
 Technically you didn't need to do this.
 You could have just run it directly from the archive.
 For those looking at the **KSP** game as a bit of a role-play experience, it makes sense to never run programs directly from the archive, and instead live with the limitation that software should be copied to the craft for it to be able to run it.